 • All the participants must wear masks, wash hands and gargle.

 • Sufficient distance between participants must be maintained (at least 1 meter, 2 meters as much as possible).

-• A list of participants must be made (to understand who all the participants are).
+• A comprehensive list of participants must be made to allow for contact tracing.